vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-As you can see, we already moved several pieces of our 1st logical concern into the `setup` method, where they are nice and closely to each other.
-What’s left is calling `getUserRepositories` on `mounted` hook and setting up a watcher that will call it whenever the `user` prop will change.
+We have moved several pieces of our first logical concern into the `setup` method, nicely put close to each other.
+What’s left is calling `getUserRepositories` in the `mounted` hook and setting up a watcher to do that whenever the `user` prop changes.

 We will start with the lifecycle hook.

-### Lifecycle Hooks Registration inside `setup`
+### Lifecycle Hook Registration Inside `setup`

-To make the Composition API feature complete compared to the Options API we also need a way to register lifecycle hooks inside `setup`.
-This is possible thanks to several new functions also exported from Vue.

-**Here’s a list of how existing lifecycle hooks map into the new functions:**
+To make Composition API feature-complete compared to Options API, we also need a way to register lifecycle hooks inside `setup`.
+This is possible thanks to several new functions exported from Vue.
+Below is a list of Options API's functions and how they're mapped into the Composition API.

 - ~~`beforeCreate`~~ -> use `setup()`
 - ~~`created`~~ -> use `setup()`